 Morganville home prices are not only among the most expensive in New Jersey, but Morganville real estate also consistently ranks among the most expensive in America.

-Morganville is a decidedly white-collar town, with fully 92.67% of the workforce employed in white-collar jobs, well above the national average.
+Morganville is a decidedly white-collar town, with fully 88.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Morganville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Morganville who work in management occupations (17.44%), sales jobs (13.02%), and healthcare (9.37%).
+There are especially a lot of people living in Morganville who work in management occupations (11.33%), healthcare (11.29%), and computer science and math (11.16%).

 Also of interest is that Morganville has more people living here who work in computers and math than 95% of the places in the US.

-In Morganville, a lot of people use the bus to get to work every day though Morganville is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Morganville has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-Morganville is a very ethnically-diverse town.
+Morganville is an extremely ethnically-diverse town.
 The people who call Morganville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morganville residents report their race to be White, followed by Asian.
-Important ancestries of people in Morganville include Irish, Polish, German, and Russian.
+Important ancestries of people in Morganville include Italian, Irish, Russian, Polish, and German.

 The most common language spoken in Morganville is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Langs. of India.